Art Like Michelangelo: Looking Up!

 - If she's not too worn out from reaching up to draw, she can add in a background and show where her angel lives.

-- Carefully help your child un-tape her masterpiece from the table and hang it on the ceiling of her room, just like Michelangelo would!
+- Carefully help your child remove the tape from her masterpiece from the table and hang it on the ceiling of her room, just like Michelangelo would!

 Fun Fact: After Michelangelo finished painting the Sistine Chapel in 1512, he switched art forms to sculpture and didn't make another painting until 1536!